2002 United States Grand Prix: Practice

 Two one-hour practices on Friday and two 45-minute sessions on Saturday preceded the race.
 Heavy rain fell on the IMS overnight, but it quickly subsided and ceased an hour before the first practice session began.
 When the tyre rubber was removed from the circuit, it became more abrasive than expected.
 The circuit was slightly moist in the first session with a puddle at turn nine but had dried fully (except the grass) by the second.
 Michael Schumacher lapped fastest almost halfway through the first session with a time of 1:15.188.
-Giancarlo Fisichella (Jordan), the Jaguar duo of De La Rosa and Eddie Irvine, Juan Pablo Montoya (Williams), Takuma Sato (Jordan), Heidfeld, Button and McLaren teammates Kimi Räikkönen and Coulthard completed the top ten.
+Giancarlo Fisichella (Jordan), the Jaguar duo of De la Rosa and Eddie Irvine, Juan Pablo Montoya (Williams), Takuma Sato (Jordan), Heidfeld, Button and McLaren teammates Kimi Räikkönen and Coulthard completed the top ten.

 Barrichello lost control of his Ferrari on the grass at the entry of the banked turn 13 owing to a loss of pressure in the left rear tyre after 29 minutes.
 He went up, causing moderate damage to his car's left side striking a concrete wall sideways around 100 ft way from the SAFER barrier.
 The left-rear wheel and front wing were removed, while the left-front wheel was disconnected but held in place by wheel tethers.
 Barrichello sustained bruising but exited his car that was in the circuit's centre unaided.
 Officials stopped practice for 18 minutes, because marshals had to clear debris and remove his Ferrari from the centre of the circuit.
 He missed the rest of Friday's running because FIA rules prohibited him from driving the spare Ferrari.
-Ralf Schumacher lost control of his Williams car with ten minutes remaining and spun into the turn eight outside tyre wall, seeing the rear wing partly dislodged.
+With ten minutes remaining, Ralf Schumacher spun into the turn eight outside tyre wall, partly dislodging the rear wing.